ramit05/myblog/_posts/2018-02-01-ci-cd-automate.md

 Hi Everyone,As Martin Fowler correctly explains :

 > Continuous Delivery is a software development discipline where you build software in such a way that the software can be released to production at any time.

-The primary goal of th process is to be production ready anytime and anywhere.
+The primary goal of the process is to be production ready anytime and anywhere.
 During this journey, I had some reletive experiences and good practices that I developed.
 In this post I will be illustrating them in depth from a CI/CD admin perspective.

 So hope you guys enjoy it !